Hollie Steel

-Hollie Steel (born 1 July 1998) is an English performer originally from Burnley, Lancashire, England.
-In 2009 at the age of ten she was one of ten finalists on the third series of the ITV reality show Britain's Got Talent.
+Hollie Steel (born 1 July 1998) is an English singer and actress originally from Burnley, Lancashire, England.
+In 2009 at the age of ten she was one of ten finalists on the third series of the ITV reality show Britain's Got Talent finishing in sixth place overall.

 Her first audition stunned the judges with her surprisingly strong voice.
 In her second appearance during the semi-finals Steel suffered a panic attack onstage.
 After a second attempt Steel then completed the song and advanced to the final.

 She then toured arenas in the United Kingdom and Ireland, making live performances with the series' other finalists in the summer of 2009.

 In September 2009, Steel began recording her debut album, Hollie, which was released in May 2010.
 The album was distributed in Hong Kong and UK.

 Steel released a second album in late 2011, and in early 2012 a third album.
 She released her sixth single on 3 December 2012, Fly, which was recorded in Rome, Italy with Casa Musica, the single became popular on YouTube.